Easton-V1

 • Squad (stock)

 The Easton is an approximation of the Vanguard rocket with three distinct stages – two liquid-fueled rockets and a solid engine for delivering the final payload.
-The first stage, which in real life was developed from the Viking sound rocket, It should put the rocket into the upper atmosphere after which the smaller Alpha rocket, based on the original Delta rocket, should put into space and potentially an unstable orbit.
+The first stage, which in real life was developed from the Viking sound rocket, It should put the rocket into the upper atmosphere, after which the smaller Alpha rocket, based on the original Delta rocket, should put it into space and potentially an unstable orbit.

-The payload is decoupler and jettisoned through spin stabilization by small spin motors on the decoupler which rapidly spin the payload much like a top with separation also aided by a pair of small retro motors on the side of the spent second stage.
-This is counteracted by a pair of yo-yo-like stabilizing devices which are deployed after separation is complete but before the solid engine is activated.
+The payload is decoupler and jettisoned through spin stabilization by small spin motors on the decoupler, which rapidly spin the payload much like a top with separation also aided by a pair of small retro motors on the side of the spent second stage.
+This is counteracted by a pair of yo-yo-like stabilizing devices, which are deployed after separation is complete but before the solid engine is activated.
 This sufficiently slows the spin movement if not entirely eliminates as it could be problematic if the payload is still rapidly spinning when the solid engine is fired.

-Built in the VAB in KSP version 1.11.0.
+Built in the VAB in KSP version 1.12.5.

 swipe to switch images, tap to close